1867 Minnesota lieutenant gubernatorial election

-The 1867 Minnesota lieutenant gubernatorial election was held on 5 November 1867 in order to elect the lieutenant governor of Minnesota.
+The 1867 Minnesota lieutenant gubernatorial election was held on November 5, 1867, to elect the lieutenant governor of Minnesota.
 Republican nominee and incumbent lieutenant governor Thomas H. Armstrong defeated Democratic nominee Arba Maynard.

 General election

-On election day, 5 November 1867, Republican nominee Thomas H. Armstrong won re-election by a margin of 5,773 votes against his opponent Democratic nominee Arba Maynard, thereby retaining Republican control over the office of lieutenant governor.
-Armstrong was sworn in for his second term on 8 January 1868.
+On election day, November 5, 1867, Republican nominee Thomas H. Armstrong won re-election by a margin of 5,773 votes against his opponent, Democratic nominee Arba Maynard, thereby retaining Republican control over the office of lieutenant governor.
+Armstrong was sworn in for his second term on January 8, 1868.